 “I believe that he definitely had a fair trial … and I’m so grateful for the jurors,” McNew said.
 “I agree with her father, that I believe 100 percent that they stopped a predator … living on our campus.
 I’m sure it was an extremely difficult decision.”

-The juror foreman, or chairman of the jury, said they took more than 10 hours to deliver a verdict because they wanted to make sure the state had proved their case beyond a reasonable doubt.
+The jury foreman, or chairman of the jury, said they took more than 10 hours to deliver a verdict because they wanted to make sure the state had proved their case beyond a reasonable doubt.

 “There was just way too many things that lined up to be coincidences,” the jury foreman said.
 “When you combine all of the elements together, to be a coincidence at that point, it just becomes so implausible it’s unbelievable.”